FlyingFathead/whisper-transcriber-telegram-bot/README.md

 After launching the bot, you can interact with it via Telegram:

-1. Send a YouTube video URL to the bot.
+1. Send a video URL or audio file (WAV/MP3) to the bot.
 2. The bot will acknowledge the request and begin processing.
 3. Once processing is complete, the bot will send the transcription files to you.